Return to

 This view prompted contemplation of these paintings’ differing concepts of place and approaches to painting abstracted reality.
 Loosely painted and appearing on the verge of spilling off the canvas, Stier’s image, while generally recognizable as derived from nature, takes viewers beyond an experience in nature to the realm of inner emotions.
 Shimomura, on the other hand, employs a composition of carefully arranged rectangles and squares like puzzle pieces to reference specific places with personal associations.
 With a nod to Japanese prints in the design of the painting, he recalls the actual housing of the Japanese internment camp in Idaho where he spent some of his youth and his family’s Japanese homeland, which is hinted at in the figure’s traditional dress as well as the composition.

-Visual comparisons between works like that of the Stier and Shimomura joined with quite pointed text panels and labels to underscore the possibilities of more open-ended definitions of each gallery’s theme.
-Overall, the text panels, which varied in their methodology from the singular voice found in the “Family” and “Place” galleries to a less restricted inquiry-based mode in the “Community” gallery, worked hard, though not always successfully, to help visitors feel part of the whole enterprise and see themselves represented in it.
-To the museum’s credit, the in-gallery interpretation was more accessible than at many university museums that also want to attract other local constituents.
 Did Making Room ultimately meet the Weatherspoon’s goals of giving the collection more of an identity and opening its doors to build more inclusive engagements with the greater community?
 Given that the artists in the 6,000-object collection are predominantly white and male (true for most art museums in the United States), it created a laudable aspirational identity, and what was on view put a more inclusive face on the museum and gave the 45 percent of the population that are students and community members of color a better chance of feeling included than ever before.
 While the installation was by no means revolutionary compared to the wider museum ecosystem, the Weatherspoon should be credited for moving away from its long-time traditionalist approaches to more inclusive engagement and choices of works on view.
 In doing so, its practice and presentation came into better alignment with the current positive trend of greater inclusivity in museums.
 The conversations in the museum field around the needs for museum change—to be more inclusive in their staff and art, to be more community connected, to ensure that a variety of voices are heard, and to guarantee equity is a core value—were all included in the Weatherspoon’s considerations.
 For such a short-term project, meant to include testing and learning, the Weatherspoon’s choices to focus on new acquisitions and beginning community collaboration make sense.
 In the end, the methodologies and actions employed to create Making Room put the museum squarely on the right path.
 It is exciting to contemplate the shape of future collection presentations if the museum digs further into its own ways of working and continues to build broader and deeper relationships with the university and the citizens of Greensboro.